 Shoplifting Charges in Bridgewater, Watchung and Westfield New Jersey

 Criminal Defense Lawyer James A. Abate maintains offices in Bridgewater, Westfield and Piscataway.
 As a result, Mr. Abate regularly represents individuals charged with shoplifting in Bridgewater Commons Mall, the Westfield shopping district (Lord and Taylor, The Gap, Victoria Secret, Coach, Nirvana, Janie and Jack), the Blue Star Shopping Center in Watchung (Kohl’s) and the Watchung Square Mall (Target, Walmart, Old Navy, Steinmart).
 Mr. Abate also handles shoplifting cases in Woodbridge and Hunterdon County.
 This is important because handling a shoplifting charge in a “mall town” requires special relationships with the municipal prosecutor, police and the store representatives.
+Only an experienced Shoplifting Attorney in Somerville, NJ will understand how the laws work in your state regarding shoplifting cases.

 Because we regularly handle shoplifting cases in Bridgewater, Hunterdon, Westfield, Watchung and Woodbridge, we are capable of giving each case the expertise and attention it deserves, and have the relationships with store security and law enforcement personnel to affect the outcome of your case.
 Mr. Abate is an attorney with over 10 years of experience defending cases in the Municipal and Superior Courts of Hunterdon, Somerset, Morris, Middlesex and Union Counties, as well as in other local areas.
+He has been practicing as a Somerville Shoplifting lawyer for many years now.
+So if you want to schedule an appointment with a Shoplifting Attorney in Middlesex County, call The Law Offices of James A. Abate LLC at (908) 210-9755 for a Free Consultation.

 - Taking hold, carrying away, or transferring merchandise for sale